 The following table sets forth annual per capita GDP and per capita income in U.S. dollars for the periods indicated.

 Per Capita GDP(1) and Per Capita Income(2)

-(in US\$ at current prices)(3)
+(in US\$ and as a % change from prior year, at current prices)(3)